-\textbf{Federated Domain Generalization (FDG).} Data heterogeneity is a notable challenge in FL, as the distribution of data among devices are non-IID \cite{li2020federated}.
-This challenge becomes even more prominent when the distribution of test data is different than the distribution of training data available in devices, motivating the development of FDG algorithms.
-In this direction, FedBN \cite{lifedbn} proposed to not average the local batch normalization layers to alleviate the feature shift problem.
-In COPA \cite{wu2021collaborative}, each device uses hybrid batch-instance normalization to learn domain-invariant models, In FedSR \cite{nguyen2022fedsr}, each device employs an L2-norm regularizer and a conditional mutual information regularizer on the representations to guide the model to only learn essential domain-invariant information.
-In CCST \cite{chen2023federated}, each device uses a VGG encoder to extract style information of images during training.
-In StableFDG \cite{park2024stablefdg}, each device uses one of the styles of other devices received from the server, and extrapolates the region outside the existing style domains to achieve generalization.
+\textbf{Federated domain generalization (FDG).} Data heterogeneity is a core challenge in FL, as the distribution of data among devices is non-IID \cite{li2020federated}.
+This challenge becomes more prominent when the distribution of test data is different from the distribution of training data on devices, motivating the development of FDG algorithms.
+In this direction, FedBN \cite{lifedbn} proposed not to average the local batch normalization layers to alleviate the problem of feature shift.
+In StableFDG \cite{park2024stablefdg}, each device receives the style of one other participating device from the server, and uses it to extrapolate the region outside the existing style domains to achieve generalization.

-However, these existing FDG methods are tailored for conventional star-topology FL settings.
-Decentralized FL introduces novel challenges due to the need to incorporate peer-to-peer consensus mechanisms.
+However, existing FDG methods \cite{liu2021feddg, wu2021collaborative, chen2023federated, zhang2023federated} are tailored for conventional star-topology FL.
+DFL introduces novel challenges due to the need to incorporate peer-to-peer consensus mechanisms.
 In this paper, we present one of the first decentralized domain generalization (DDG) algorithms.
 Furthermore, we are unaware of any style-based DG algorithm with concrete convergence analysis.
-Our work thus fills an important gap through our formal modeling of the DG objective functions, which not only helps us gain insights to the theoretical implications of our proposed methodology, but also lays the foundation for rigorous formulation and convergence analysis of future style-based DG methods.
+Our work thus fills an important gap through formal modeling of DG objective functions, which not only yields insight into the theoretical implications of our proposed methodology, but also lays the foundation for rigorous formulation and convergence analysis of future style-based DG methods \cite{kang2022style, park2023test}.